nimaiji/cookbook/README.md

-# 🍳 Cooking Assitant Bot
+# 🍳 Cooking Assistant Bot
 This project aims to utilize computer vision models like YOLO within a Rasa bot to create an experience for users to obtain their desired recipes.
 It is runnable on CPU.
 Also, it is accessible in a [discord server]('https://discord.gg/ttBuk39J').
 Feel free to join and test the bot.

 ## Running as a dicord Bot